 Answer All students are encouraged to take part in activities outside the classroom including school trips.
-Whenever possible, arrangements will be made to ensure that each student that wants to be included may do so.
+Staff will make adaptations to ensure that trips are inclusive and accessible.

 11. How accessible is the school environment?

 Answer The school is largely on one level, with only a few areas with steps and there are alternative routes to avoid these.
 Where possible, doors have been widened and have electronic openers to allow easy wheelchair access.
 In many rooms there are variable height tables.
 An accessibility audit has been undertaken and is published on the school website in the SEN section.